BlockchainCommons/crypto-commons/README.md

 ## Third-Party Libraries

 Blockchain Commons also uses well-supported libraries from third parties.
-In particular, we make strong usage of The Elements Project [libwally wallet library](https://github.com/ElementsProject/libwally-core).
+In particular, we make strong use of The Elements Project [libwally wallet library](https://github.com/ElementsProject/libwally-core).
 We are further supporting it with wrappers for [Swift](https://github.com/BlockchainCommons/BCLibwallySwift) and [Java](https://github.com/BlockchainCommons/bc-bclibwally-java).

 ## Status - Varied